Hello there and welcome to my Australian law student blog.

 I wanted to start a blog while I was actually studying, but I never feel qualified to give out advice or share my experiences; I was a student and struggling through the mountain of work that is law school, just like everyone else, so what did I know?

-Looking back, I wish I had started this earlier because I was lucky enough to receive some great advice along the way.
+Looking back, I wish I had started this earlier because I was lucky enough to receive some great advice along the way which could have been shared with other law students.
 I also learnt some amazing study techniques and other tips which made everything much easier.
 I doubt that I would have achieved the marks that I did without all of this help.
 (Perhaps even more importantly, it would have been a great way to procrastinate when I didn’t want to finish off an essay or review cases for an exam.)

 From what I can tell, blogging is pretty much dead and social media platforms such as Facebook, Instagram and Twitter have taken over.
 I still like the idea of a blog, so I’ll just stick with that.